-Figure 4 below displays employee's awareness of affirmative consent (before the survey), employee's belief regarding consent and incapacitation, and employee's awareness of the differences between the college disciplinary process and the criminal justice system (before the survey).
+Figure 4 below displays employee's awareness of affirmative consent and employee's awareness of the differences between the college disciplinary process and the criminal justice system.

-Most employees were aware of affirmative consent (n = 174, 87.4%), believed someone who is incapacitated cannot provide consent (n = 191, 96.0%), and were aware of the difference between the college disciplinary process and the criminal justice system (n = 155, 79.5%).
+Most employees were aware of the definition of affirmative consent (n = 126, 80.3%), believed someone who is incapacitated cannot provide consent (n = 138, 88.5%), and were aware of the difference between the college disciplinary process and the criminal justice system (n = 130, 84.4%).

-Figure 4.
-Awareness
+Figure 4 Awareness